T

 +

 Yes, English is widely spoken in Salzburg, especially in tourist areas, hotels, restaurants, and shops.
-While knowing a few basic German phrases is always appreciated, you should have no trouble communicating in English during your visit.
-Most signs and information in popular attractions are also available in English.
+While knowing a few basic German phrases is always appreciated, you should have no trouble communicating with locals using English throughout the city.

 Can you drink the tap water in Salzburg?